Methamphetamine in the United States

-In 2020, Oregon become the first U.S. state to decriminalize small amounts of methamphetamine.
+In 2020, the U.S. state of Oregon decriminalized small amounts of methamphetamine.

 Regulation

 During the early 1960s, amphetamine was sold in the U.S. as an over-the-counter medicine in the form of an inhaler, until the U.S. Food and Drug Administration restricted its sale to physician prescriptions.
 In announcing the new rules, FDA Commissioner George P. Larrick told reporters that the FDA had received 153 reports of meth use in 1964, almost three times the 54 cases from 1963, and only five a year in 1960, 1961 and 1962.

 In 1970, methamphetamine was regulated in the Controlled Substances Act, and a public education campaign was mounted against it.

 In the 1980s, drug treatment counselors saw increased use of the drug among men who have sex with men.
 Mexican drug manufacturers began bringing methamphetamine north of the border, and forms of methamphetamine that could be smoked were introduced.

 In 1983, laws were passed in the United States prohibiting possession of precursors and equipment for methamphetamine production.
 In 1986, the U.S. government passed the Federal Controlled Substance Analogue Enforcement Act in an attempt to curb the growing use of designer drugs.
 Despite this, use of methamphetamine expanded from its initial base in California throughout the rural United States, especially through the Midwest and South.
 "Government officials in a majority of U.S. counties now report that meth is their counties’ most serious drug problem.
 Meth use is said to be particularly rampant in the American western states, where the substance is in high demand.
 States like Montana, South Dakota, Idaho, Colorado and Arizona have all launched extensive efforts – both private and public – to fight the meth menace."

 Since 1989, five U.S. federal laws and dozens of state laws have been imposed in an attempt to curb the production of methamphetamine.
 Methamphetamine can be produced in home laboratories using pseudoephedrine or ephedrine, which, at the time, were the active ingredients in over-the-counter drugs such as Sudafed and Contac.
 Preventive legal strategies of the past 17 years have steadily increased restrictions to the distribution of pseudoephedrine/ephedrine-containing products.
 As a result "pharmaceutical companies and retailers such as Target, Walgreens, CVS, Kroger and Winn-Dixie have restricted sales of pseudoephedrine-containing products.
 Purchasers have been limited to buying small quantities and required to show I.D. to purchase them."

 In the 1990s, new ways to synthesize methamphetamine appeared.
 Some new versions were reported to be four to six times stronger.
 Greatest use was seen in the Southwest and West United States, but methamphetamine use began and grew in the rural Midwest.
 Rural locations become ideal for cooking of methamphetamine because of geographic isolation and an available supply of ephedrine, pseudoephedrine and anhydrous ammonia.